A topic from the subject of Organic Chemistry in Chemistry.

 The following are the basic steps for naming an organic compound:

 3. Number the carbon atoms in the parent chain.
-The carbon atoms in the parent chain are numbered starting from the end that is closest to the functional group.
+The carbon atoms in the parent chain are numbered starting from the end that is closest to the principal functional group (the one with the highest priority in the IUPAC naming system).

 Isomerism